 But the days when a journalist can list iSCSI disk target vendors off the top of her head are numbered, according to Jim Sherhart, Snap Appliance product manager.
 "We believe this is the year of the iSCSI target," he predicts.

 With the Snap Server 15000, Snap Appliance jumps on another bandwagon: "unified" file and block storage, a la NetApp FAS family.
-That comes by way of Snap's new Linux-based operating system, Guardian OS 3.0, which features its Unified Storage Architecture, Snap-speak for the ability to seamlessly serve
+That comes by way of Snap's new Linux-based operating system, Guardian OS 3.0, which features its Unified Storage Architecture, Snap-speak for the ability to seamlessly serve up both block and file.

 Other features found in Guardian OS 3.0 reflect Snap's long-standing focus on the ease-of-deployment and management required by SMBs.
 For example, Guardian OS now includes a feature called Instant Capacity Expansion, or ICE, which allows you to seamlessly add capacity, without having to expand your RAID sets.